Real estate legalization in Ulcinj

 Across Montenegro, many houses, villas and extensions were built without full permits or deviate from the approved design.
 In the List nepokretnosti this typically shows up as a remark equivalent to “no building permit” – a signal that the property is classified as an informal or illegal object under current planning and construction law.

 Since the tightened legal framework from 2025, legalization has shifted from “nice to have” to non-negotiable: without a completed procedure, owners and buyers are exposed to transaction bans, additional fees and the extreme scenario of demolition orders.
-The ekosphere network combines local legal practice in Ulcinj with investor-grade due diligence to manage this risk in a structured way.
+The ekosphere network combines local practice in Ulcinj with investor-grade due diligence to manage this risk in a structured way.

 When is a property